SeedTactics/immutable-collections/website/docs/bundle-size.md

 use the library, but it does impact the bundle size.
 For example, if you import the [HAMT.union](api/hamt#union) function, the [tree union](api/tree#union) function will also be included in the bundle since it is used internally by `HAMT.union`.
-This is fully exposed to the bundler tree-shaking, so if you don't use `HAMT.union` but only use for example [HAMT.alter](api/hamt#alter), then the tree union function will not appear in the resulting bundle.
+This is fully exposed to the bundler tree-shaking, so if you don't use `HAMT.union` then the tree union function will not appear in the resulting bundle.

 Because the HAMT uses the tree submodule internally, the smallest possible bundle is to not import HAMT at all and just use the balanced binary tree only.